2015 Denver Broncos season: AFC Championship: vs. (2) New England Patriots

 A 38-yard field goal by Gostkowski was the only scoring play of the third quarter.
 The Broncos' offense went three-and-out on two of their three possessions of the third quarter.
 To begin the fourth quarter, the Broncos marched to the Patriots' 13-yard line, keyed by a 30-yard run by running back C. J. Anderson, but Manning overthrew wide receiver Jordan Norwood in the end zone on a third-down passing play.
 The Broncos had to settle on a 31-yard field goal by McManus to extend to a 20–12 lead with 10:06 remaining in the game.
 The Patriots marched down the field, and were facing a 4th-and-1 at the Broncos' 16-yard line with 6:06 remaining.
 However, instead of kicking a field goal, Brady threw a short pass to wide receiver Julian Edelman, who was tackled for 1-yard loss by cornerback Chris Harris, Jr. The Broncos were forced to punt on their next possession, and the Patriots once again drove deep into Broncos' territory, facing a 4th-and-6 with 2:25 remaining.
 However, the Patriots' turned the football over on downs once again, with Brady throwing an incomplete pass in the back of the end zone that was intended for tight end Rob Gronkowski, who was triple-covered by the Broncos' secondary.

 The Broncos' offense forced the Patriots to burn two of their three team timeouts prior to two-minute warning, but went three-and-out, giving the football back to the Patriots.
 The Patriots started their final offensive possession at midfield with 1:52 remaining.
 After Brady threw three consecutive incompletions, he connected with Gronkowski on a 40-yard pass on a 4th-and-10 play to keep the drive alive.
 With 17 seconds remaining, the Patriots were facing a 4th-and-goal at the Broncos' 4-yard line, and Brady found Gronkowski in the back of the end zone for a touchdown to narrow the Broncos' lead to 20–18.
 However, Broncos' cornerback Bradley Roby intercepted Brady on the potential game-tying two-point conversion attempt.
 The Patriots' ensuing onside kick attempt was unsuccessful, sealing the win for the Broncos.

 With the win, the Broncos advanced to their eighth Super Bowl in team history.
 This was also the final meeting in the rivalry between legendary quarterbacks Peyton Manning and Tom Brady – regular season or postseason.
 Brady owned an 11–6 record vs. Manning, including the postseason, where Manning held a 3–2 edge (3–1 in AFC title games).
+As of 2025, this remains the last time the Broncos won at home against the Patriots.